 I float fish jigs under a float the same way that I float fish with a spawn sac or with a worm under a float.

-I even follow all the same fundamentals for getting a great presentation and it is often my most effective method.
+I even follow all the same fundamentals for getting an excellent presentation, often a jig under a float is most effective method.

 To see my favorite steelhead jigs for under a float or to see my favorite steelhead jigs for casting, also when and why I use them, check out my page Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them.

-The key with this setup is getting a great presentation, which if you are not good at doing this you should check out my page Float Fishing For Steelhead – A River Guides Advice, or if you use Centerpin reels check my Centerpin Fishing page.
+The key with this setup is getting an excellent presentation, check out my page Float Fishing For Steelhead – A River Guides Advice, or if you use Centerpin reels check my Centerpin Fishing page.

 The Float Fishing Drop Shot Steelhead Jig Setup